-- Click the Safely Remove Hardware and Eject Media icon on the Windows Taskbar. - 2.
-Select memory media. - 3.
-Push the memory media until you hear a click to partially release it. - 4.
-Grasp the media and pull it out of the slot.
+- 1. Click the Safely Remove Hardware and Eject Media icon on the Windows Taskbar.

+- 2. Select memory media.

+- 3. Grasp the media and remove it.

 - If you remove the memory media or turn off the power while the computer is accessing the memory media, you might lose data or damage the media. - Do not remove the memory media while the computer is in Sleep or Hibernation Mode.
 The computer could become unstable or data in the memory media could be lost. - Do not remove only the miniSD/microSD Card while leaving the adaptor in the memory media slot.